cIAmAShape/NGPTesting/pm_eng/prompt_engineering.md

 ```
 Which is all fine and good.
 But what if you wanted it to use a cleaner, more robust method for matrix multiplication?
 You can then build upon your previous prompt with:
 > Now rewrite the function using vectorized NumPy operations instead of for-loops.

+## 4. Use Step-By-Step Instructions

+**Tip:** Break down the task into order parts. <br \>

+**Why It Works:** LLMs respond well to sequential logic—just like the way their training data is structured. <br \>

+#### Example Usage

+> First define a 3x3 Leslie matrix.
+Then initialize a population vector.
+Then use matrix multiplication to simulate population change over 10 years.

+## 5. Provide Background Information in the Prompt

+**Tip:** Briefly include necesarry context in prompts to avoid assumptions <br \>

+**Why It Works:** LLMs don't retain past knowledge unless you reintroduce it.
+Supplying context narrows down ambiguity. <br \>

+#### Example Usage

+> Assume the user is modeling weather systems on a grid.
+Write a Python class that updates a 2D grid based on neighbor values.

+## 6. Specify the Desired Format and Output Structure

+**Tip:** Tell the model to output code only, include comments, or return JSON-format if needed.
+You can also ask it to <br \>

+**Why It Works:** LLMs try to mimic the *style* of exmaples.
+Giving format expectations set a clear *stylistic precedent*.
+As for output structure, asking them to organize their output helps them output more logically and mirror well-formed coding practice. <br \>

+#### Example Usage

+> Return only the Python code with the inline comments explaining each step.
+> Divide the output into three sections: (1) input parameters, (2) computation, and (3) Matplotlib visualization.

+## 7. Ask for Comparisons or Alternatives

+**Tip:** Have the LLM create and explain multiple approaches towards a problem as well as their trade-offs.
+This is *especially* good for coding optimizations! <br \>

+**Why It Works:** This triggers pattern generation from comparative texts, such as "Method A vs. Method B" documents present in the model's training data. <br \>

+#### Example Usage

+> Write two Python functions to estimate pi—one using Monte Carlo simulation, and one using a Taylor series expansion.
+Compare their performance.

+## Request Explanations Alongside Code

+**Tip:** Ask for brief explanations of what each block of code is doing. <br \>

+**Why It Works:** This makes the output reader-friendly (scaffolds understanding) and ensures that the model is *synthesizing sources to make a solution*, not just *copy-pasting one solution and attempting to apply it*. <br \>

+#### Example Usage

+> Write a function to numerically solve a homogeneous 2nd-order differential equation given variable coefficents as an input.
+Explain what the code does at each step.

+# Assignment - Fractal Coding Challenge
+Use what you’ve learned about prompt engineering to **design a prompt for ChatGPT (or another free LLM)** that gets it to write Python code that draws a fractal and uses user input of your choice to determine the parameters that shape or color the fractal. <br \>

+**Goal:** <br \>
+Generate code that creates a fractal image (e.g., Mandelbrot set, Koch snowflake, Sierpinski triangle).
+Modify it to take some parameters as input that allows the user to customize it to make it their personal fractal- so for example, you have them enter their first name or their favorite number  and then have the program use that to generate unique input parameters for generating the fractal. <br \>

+Creativity is key!